jmigpin/editor/README.md

 ## Features
 Auto indentation of wrapped lines.<br>
 Drag and drop files/directories to the editor.<br>
-No code coloring other then comments.<br>
+No code coloring.<br>
 Watches files change on disk to show the file has changed while editing. <br>
-Allows to start external processes from the toolbar with a click, capturing the output.
-Starting another process in the same row cancels the previous process.<br>
+Allows to start external processes from the toolbar with a click, capturing the output. <br>

 ## Notes
-Uses X shared memory extension (MIT-SHM).<br>
+Uses X shared memory extension (MIT-SHM).
+Currently linux amd64.<br>

 ## Keyboard shortcuts
 ### Textarea